Online MBA Programs in International Business

 Business Development Coordinator

-These coordinators identify and pursue new business development opportunities, such as new sales leads.
-They need skills in analysis, customer service, and communications.
-Business development coordinators often put together cost estimates, proposals, and sales presentations.
+These coordinators identify and pursue business development opportunities, such as new sales leads.
+They need analysis, customer service, and communications skills.
+Business development coordinators often create cost estimates, proposals, and sales presentations.
 This career may involve traveling to meet clients or attend conferences.
-PayScale data indicates that business development coordinator salaries average $48,307 annually.
+Payscale data from November 2022 indicates that business development coordinators earn an average of $51,380 annually.

 An online MBA in international business can increase salary potential.
-For example, bachelor’s in international business graduates make an average of $65,000 annually, while international business MBA graduates earn an average annual salary of $93,000, according to PayScale.
+For example, graduates with bachelor of science degrees in international business earn $75,000 annually, while international business MBA graduates earn an average annual salary of $100,000, according to Payscale data from November 2022.

-Salaries for coordinator positions, such as international logistics coordinator and business development coordinator, average around $48,000-$50,000 per year.
-However, international business MBA graduates may qualify for higher-paying positions, such as international trade compliance manager, international sales manager, and global marketing manager, with annual salaries averaging $78,000-$99,000.
+Salaries for coordinator positions, such as international logistics coordinator and business development coordinator, amount to an average of around $50,000 per year.
+However, international business MBA graduates may qualify for higher-paying positions, such as international trade compliance manager, international sales manager, and global marketing manager, with annual salaries averaging $86,000-$97,000.

 International MBA career salaries vary by experience.
 For example, international sales managers with 20 years of experience typically make around twice as much as entry-level international sales managers.
-Salaries also vary by factors like location, company, and industry.
+Salaries also vary with location, company, and industry.

 |Occupation and Degree Type||Average Annual Salary|